ermaolah/atomicassets-ermaolah/README.md

 * **ExplorerAPI**: uses an hosted API which proves simple and fast REST API endpoints
 * **RpcAPI**: uses only native nodeos calls

-### Explorer API

-The explorer API uses [eosio-contract-api](https://github.com/pink.gg/eosio-contract-api) to query data about the NFTs.
-A documentation of each endpoint and its responses can be found [here](https://test.wax.api.atomicassets.io/atomicassets/docs/#/).
-It is recommended to self-host the API for the best performance.

 #### Example